mwangdakota/pages-uswds-jekyll/pages/about.md

 <div class="usa-width-one-half">
   <h3>Our Mission</h3>
   <p>We focus on transforming scientific and engineering discoveries into products and services with commercial and societal impact.
 The deep technologies we fund show promise but their success hasn’t yet been validated.
-And, each year, we award $200+ million to startups across the United States.</p>
+And, each year, we award $200+ million to about 400 startups across the United States.</p>
   <p>Our goals are to foster innovation and help create businesses and jobs in all areas of the United States, and small businesses funded by our program have since gone on to tremendous success, changing industries, and helping people and the planet.
 We are a congressionally mandated program — Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR).</p>
             <p><a href="{{ site.baseurl }}/portfolio/" class="usa-button usa-button-primary">VIEW OUR PORTFOLIO</a></p>
 </div>